cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Persisting the WorkflowToken
 ----------------------------

-The RunRecord for the workflow contains the WorkflowToken as a property.
-This token is persisted after each action completes in a workflow.
+The ``WorkflowToken`` is persisted after each action in the workflow has completed.

 Examples
 --------